privacysandbox/protected-auction-services-docs/protected_auction_services_launch_testing_phases.md

 For beta testing, check the following:
 *   [Enrollment with coordinators](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_onboarding_self_serve_guide.md#step-3-enroll-with-coordinators) is required.
-*   Ad techs must run Bidding and Auction services in TEE in production mode.
+*   In the case of B&A services, ad techs must run in TEE in production mode.
     *   Sellers must [integrate with clients](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_onboarding_self_serve_guide.md#step-5-integration-with-clients) and at least one partner buyer for conducting protected auctions.
     *   The buyer must integrate with at least one seller.
 *   Clients would enable and ramp experiments to enable Bidding and Auction APIs on a small percentage of real end user devices.